cvasseng/ThursUI/README.md

 ![Logo](bin/logo.png)

-**Straight-forward, lightweight, pretty, skinnable, immediate-mode UI library.**
+**Straight-forward, lightweight, pretty, and skinnable UI library.**

 *This is very much a work in progress.
 Widgets/controls are added on a "I need a xxx right now"-basis as I continue the development of my game and engine.*